cliffeby/DuckpinV001/README.md

 2. Much of the OpenCV sample code offered in videos or blogs on fast moving objects uses video post processing.
 3. Placing the IO processing of the video frame in a separate thread did not seem to help real-time processing.
 It appears that the piCamera buffering feature uses threading.
 Tools and knowledge on improving OpenCV throughput are ongoing.
 A 2015 blog by Adrian Rosebrock offers a utility to easily separate the piCamera IO thread.
 4. Where video was saved in a buffer during processing for pin and ball recognition, the ball was present in at least three to five frames.
 That same code was unable to reliably capture a single frame with a ball in real time.
 This reinforces the conclusion that by the time the code finished other calculations in the loop, the frames which contained the ball were no longer present.
+5. Multithreading did not seem to help in detecting the ball.
+Multiprocessing, using all four RPI cores is currently being investigated.

 ### _Pseudocode and why_
 #### _Setup_